ioccc-src/winner/bugs.md

 `=` in the Makefile!

+### Compiler warnings are very rarely a problem

+In general warnings should NOT be addressed.
+The only time they should be CONSIDERED is when the entry does not work.
+However note that sometimes trying to fix the warnings will actually introduce bugs!
+Below in some entries we do list some warnings that definitely should be ignored (including some introduced by fixes) but we do not list them all: trying to keep track of them all would be impractical especially as different compilers give different warnings.
+Another type of warning that would be hard to keep track of is different data sizes on different platforms.
+These tend to be required at the risk that sometimes the entry will not work for certain platforms, some of which might or might not be fixable.
+But even if they are fixable (which will likely be hard to do) it's almost certain that such code would be just as non-portable (importable ? :-) ).

 ## STATUS: INABIAF - please **DO NOT** fix
 ### INABIAF: It's not a bug it's a feature :-)